finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 [EXPERIMENTAL] Delete Person Properties

-Delete all properties belong to the given property keys of the person
+Delete all properties that belong to the given property keys of the person.

 ### Example